-Necole F. Turner is a professor, legal researcher and writer, wife and mother of two from a small town in Alabama.
+Necole F. Turner, President of NLTFF, is a professor, legal researcher and writer, wife and mother of two from a small town in Alabama.
 She has a Bachelor’s Degree in Criminal Justice from Auburn University in Auburn, Alabama.
 Having a curiosity and love of the law she then turned her focus to attending the Jones School of Law in the cradle of the civil rights movement, Montgomery, Alabama.
 She graduated with a Juris Doctorate in 2002 and afterwards went to work as a law clerk for a firm specializing in criminal defense.

 Her motto of “the best thing that we have to offer is the gift of knowledge to all we encounter” is something that applies in her everyday life.
 Her company “Innovative Butterfly” serves as a creative outlet for her writings and helps others develop strategies to empower themselves in life and in business.
 In addition, she serves as VP of Marketing and Recruiting at EX3 Books, “The Empowerment Publishing Company”.